-The Sour Sunrise is a fun, new interpretation of the popular Tequila Sunrise, featuring Maker's Mark Bourbon with a little extra tart to keep things interesting.
-It's a fun cocktail for summer, brunch, or any occasion that requires a drink that is both familiar and different.
+The sour sunrise is a fun interpretation of the popular tequila sunrise, featuring Maker's Mark Bourbon with a little extra tartness to keep things interesting.
+It's a great cocktail for summer, brunch, or any occasion that requires a drink that is both familiar and unique.

 The recipe is very simple and once you have this popular whiskey in hand, it is all about the fresh ingredients.
 Be sure to squeeze the lemon and orange juices to create the best tasting drink, and don't forget about making your own simple syrup and grenadine.
 These two syrups are very easy to make from scratch and store in the bar for everyday use.